-Roaring Brook flows through the preserve from east to west.
+Provide a set of the set of the east to west.
 Sometimes, after a heavy rain, it roars through!
-The protection of its watershed-the large area of land that drains water into the brook-has far-reaching effects.
-The water in Roaring Brook flows out to Whalebone Creek, then Whalebone Cove, the Connecticut River, and all the way to the Atlantic Ocean.
+The protection of its watershed-the large area of land that drains water into the brook-has farreaching effects.
+The water in Roaring Brook flows out to Whalebone Creek, then Whalebone Cove, then the Connecticut River, and all the way to the Atlantic Ocean.

-Kettle Holes: Do you see the large rounded holes in the forest here?
+Wettle Holes: Do you see the large rounded holes in the forest here?
 Big chunks of ice, that had broken off as the last glacier receded, were surrounded by sand, silt and gravel deposited by the melting glacier.
 As the ice chunks eventually melted, depressions were left in their place.

-You have reached the center of activity for NaturePlace: Diana's Field, named after Diana Lord who once owned this land.
+🐠 You have reached the center of activity for gatherings: Diana's Field, named after Diana Lord who once owned this land.
 Trees and shrubs were removed by Parker Lord to open this space.
 The field is flat because it is what is left of a thick, 20,000-yearold glacial lake deposit that once filled the entire Roaring Brook Valley.
-To the southwest of the field is a rare stand of Hemlocks that has been spared from the fatal curse of the invasive insect, Hemlock Woolly Adelgid; an infestation which wiped out many of Lyme's majestic hemlock groves.
+To the southwest of the field is a rare stand of hemlocks that has been spared from the fatal curse of the invasive insect, hemlock woolly adelgid; an infestation which wiped out many of Lyme's majestic hemlock groves.

-Banning Road: Do you see the two stonewalls running parallel to each other?
+• Banning Road: Do you see the two stonewalls running parallel to each other?
 These once outlined the path of the now abandoned Banning Road that travelled along the boundary of Lyme and East Haddam.
 Here, because of erosion and compaction over the years, it has become an intermittent stream bed.
 There is still a stretch of paved Banning Road in East Haddam.
 Banningwood Preserve was named after this road.

-Stream in the Upland Forest: This headwater stream is one of several draining south into Roaring Brook from the upland forest.
+6 Stream in the Upland Forest: This headwater stream is one of several draining south into Roaring Brook from the upland forest.
 Its water follows a crevice in the rocky ridges, the path of least resistance.
 It provides a micro-habitat in the dry upland for waterloving plants and animals.